kstrafe/elevators/POSTMORTEM.md

 occur.
 Paired with `trce` we were able to find the bug very quickly.

 The code never uses `set!` mutation directly.
-The only place we use mutation is in `udp-bind!`, because there's no other way to to UDP in native racket.
+The only place we use mutation is in `udp-bind!`, because there's no other way to UDP in native racket.

 ### 4. Data Oriented Design ###